FilipVojtech/FamilyBoard/README.md

 My goal was to learn a new JS framework.
 In the end I went with React Native.

 # How to run this app
+Either download the .apk from releases or clone this repo

 This is a _React Native_ app.
 This app was tested on Android only.
 No guarantee, that it'll work on iOS